Protect and Improve Your Eyesight with These Eye Care Tips

 20 million people in the UK fail to have regular sight tests 85% admit to having problems with their vision 1/30 people are living with sight loss 25% of parents have said their child has never had an eye test

-Acupressure Tip!
-Brighten up dark under-eye circles and help relieve the stress associated from staring at a screen all day with some acupressure!
+Brighten up dark under-eye circles and help relieve the stress associated with staring at a screen all day with some acupressure!
 Use your thumb or index finger to press on your brow bone above each eye.
 Hold for thirty seconds and breathe deeply.

 Redness: Everyone has eye redness from time to time; it is perfectly normal and expected.
 However, if the redness lasts more than a day or two, is persistent, or accompanied by other symptoms such as pain, swelling, or itchiness you might have a more serious issue.
 You might be suffering from pink eye or a corneal scratch.
 These are issues an eye doctor would need to treat, and the earlier the better!